-Prior to the 1950s, Futsal was played with a single defender and three attacking players.
-This system, referred to as the 1-3 is still used in the last few minutes of matches when a team is behind and willing to take risks to score goals.
-Due to the defender not going forward to score and the attacking players not coming back to defend, this was a very static style of play.
+Prior to the 1950's Futsal was played with a single defender and three attacking players.
+This system, referred to as the 1-3 is still used in the last few minutes of matches when a team is behind and willing to take risk to score goals.
+Because the defender didn't go forward to score and the attacking players didn't come back to defend this was a very static style of play.

-In the 1950s, teams started playing a 2-2 system with 2 defenders and 2 attacking players.
-Due to the two defenders staying in the back and the two attacking players staying closer to the opponent's goal, this was also a very static style of play.
+In the 1950's teams started playing a 2-2 system with 2 defenders and 2 attacking players.
+Because the two defenders stayed in the back and the two attacking players stayed closer to the opponent's goal this was also a very static style of play.
 This style is still used by very young teams just learning to play the game.